ipinfo/csharp/README.md

 ### Installation

-This package can be installed from Nuget.
+This package can be installed from NuGet.

 ##### Install using Package Manager

 ```bash
 Install-Package IPinfo
 ```

 ##### Install using the dotnet CLI

 ```bash
 dotnet add package IPinfo
 ```

 ##### Install with NuGet.exe

 ```bash
 nuget install IPinfo
 ```